 The best way to know who I am is to know where I come from, my family.
-Both of my grandfathers lived the “American Dream.”
-My paternal grandfather, born and raised in rural North Carolina, started as a paperboy and went on to become both the first in his family to attend college as well as the founder of his own multimillion-dollar business.
-My maternal grandfather, an accountant who was born and raised alongside five siblings in rural Sri Lanka, was also the first in his family to attend university and worked hard to move himself and his family to the United States in order to provide the best possible opportunities for his children.
-My parents met each other at the University of North Carolina at Chapel Hill, and they went on to earn their undergraduate and medical degrees together.
+Both of my grandfathers lived the "American Dream."
+My paternal grandfather, born and raised in the Jim Crow-era South, started as a paperboy and went on to become both the first in his family to attend college and the founder of his own business.
+My maternal grandfather, an accountant born and raised alongside five siblings in rural Sri Lanka, was also the first in his family to attend university and worked hard to move himself and his family to the United States to provide the best possible opportunities for his children.
+My parents met at the University of North Carolina at Chapel Hill and went on to earn their undergraduate and medical degrees together.
 My family has a history of grit and tenacity, two qualities that I work to uphold every day.

 Major